Skip to Main Content

 • Consult reference books and databases (encyclopedias, Credo Reference, Oxford Companion to Children's Literature)

-• Find print and e-books (library catalog, EBSCO E-book Collection)
+• Find print and e-books (library collection, EBSCO E-book Collection)

-• Search journal indexes and databases for articles (Gale databases from TEL)
+• Search journal indexes and databases for articles (Gale databases)

 These tasks can be done in any order, but reference books are a good starting place to find an overview of a topic or to look up basic facts quickly.
 Books and journal articles will contain more in-depth information.
 There may be more commentary in journals or magazines than in books if the topic is very recent.